201d8-team1/Documentation/SOPs/Support Engagement SOP.md

    A. Data: Any and all things stored in the computer.

+   B. Spiceworks: Cloud-hosted tech support ticket system.

 ### 4. Procedure:

    A. Technicians are expected to show courtersey and respect towards clients.

-   B. After receiving a ticket, acknowledge as soon as possible with a response.
+   B. After receiving a ticket, respond to client regarding receipt of ticket as soon as possible.

+   C. Troubleshoot issue per [CompTIA troubleshooting methodology.](https://github.com/201d8-team1/Documentation/blob/main/SOPs/Troubleshooting%20Methodology%20SOP.md)

-   C. Ensure the issue is properly resolved.
+   D. Ensure the issue is properly resolved.

-   D. Document the support interactions within the Spiceworks system.
+   E. Document the support interactions within the Spiceworks system.

+   F. Notify client of resolution.

 ### 5. Safety Considerations:

-   A. Do not disclose any client-sensitive information to unverified users.
+   A. Do not disclose any client-sensitive information.

 ### 6. Troubleshooting and Problem Solving: